citadel-tech/coinswap/docs/bitcoind.md

 }
 ```

-##### **For Alice's Wallet:**
+##### For Alice's wallet:

 ```bash
 $ bitcoin-cli -rpcwallet=alice getbalances
 ```

-The response will show that `alice`'s balance has been reduced by a little more than 1 BTC, where 1 BTC has been sent to `bob`, and the remaining amount goes toward mining fees for confirming the transaction:
+Alice's balance will be reduced by slightly more than 1 BTC: 1 BTC was sent to Bob and the remainder was paid as transaction fees.
+For example:

 ```json
 {